aaltodsg/spire-server/README.md

+# SPIRE Event Server

+SPIRE = Smart Parking for Intelligent Real-Estate, as research project running between 2013-2014.
+The repository contains two components:

+1) Server.
+Keeps data in an RDF graph using a Sesame server.
+Communicates with a mobile client (repository to be added in the near future) and infrastructure sensors.
+Contains functions for:
+* Client profile check and registration
+* View update including parking lot statuses and other destinations
+* Destination setting
+* Parking area info update (push)
+* Sensor input processing (both mobile clients and infra sensors)
+* End-user survey push

+2) Sensor polling loop.
+A specialized component for interfaces established between two infrastructure sensor providers, to periodically poll for new parking lot entry and exit events.
+Also contains code to download a picture of the parking area, if one is available.

+# Status of work

+The project has finished and the code in the repository is made available as-is.
+No development plans, no support and absolutely no guarantee of the code being suitable for any purpose.

 # Server Installation

 [Hint: In OS X most of these are available via homebrew.
 In Unix environments a package manager such as aptitude will do the same.]